sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhagavadgItA/bhagavadgItAsambaddhapustakAni/enIbesanT/bhagavadgItA.md

 Sanjaya said :

- Thus addressed by [Gudâkesha](# " The lord of sleep, Arjuna,"),Hrishîkesha,O Bhârata, having stayed that best of chariots intho midst, betweon the two armies, (24)
+ Thus addressed by Gudâkesha[^18],Hrishîkesha,O Bhârata, having stayed that best of chariots intho midst, betweon the two armies, (24)

+[^18]: " The lord of sleep, Arjuna,"